Call Now - Open 24/7

 Unknown 0 16

-Bicycle Accidents in Arizona by Injury Severity
+Bicycle Accident Statistics by Injury Severity in Arizona

-Every bicycle accident case is different, considering the varying factors that may come into effect at a particular moment and trigger a tragic incident.
 We’ve categorized bike accident injury severity according to four criteria: fatal, serious, minor, and possible.
 Here’s how a five-year survey outlines the trends:

 • On average, 140 bike riders suffer serious traumas after a bicycle accident in Arizona.